The 12 PCI DSS Compliance Requirements: What You Need to Know

 PCI DSS REQUIREMENT 5: Protect all systems against malware and regularly update anti-virus software or programs

 According to PCI DSS requirement 5, you must use anti-virus software on all systems that might be impacted by malware (malicious software) attacks; this includes all user laptops, tablets, system infrastructure, and remote devices as well as on-site devices.
-This includes keeping a close watch on the ever-changing malware landscape so that you’re aware of new threats and that all systems requiring anti-malware are covered.
+In particular, PCI DSS 4.0 indicates that organizations are required to use advanced malware protection mechanisms with detect and respond capabilities.
+This also includes keeping a close watch on the ever-changing malware landscape so that you’re aware of new threats and that all systems requiring anti-malware are covered.
 In practice, companies should have a policy governing the “hardening” of new systems and infrastructure, with anti-virus and anti-malware installation built-in as part of the documentation.
 This requirement includes keeping all anti-virus software updated, conducting periodic scans of your systems for security vulnerabilities, and keeping audit logs, which are covered in greater detail in requirement 10.

 PCI DSS REQUIREMENT 6: Develop and maintain secure systems and applications

 PCI DSS requirement 6 outlines a risk management system for identifying vulnerabilities, implementing security patches, prioritizing risks, and the recommended order of security actions.
-This requirement stipulates that security measures be implemented during every stage of the software development process, from coding to applying patches to addressing vulnerabilities.
+This requirement stipulates that security measures be implemented during every stage of the software development process (DevSecOps), from coding to applying patches to addressing vulnerabilities.

 In light of recent major security vulnerabilities like Log4J, PCI DSS requirement 6 has become increasingly important; even code designed to maintain audit logs must be protected, access to the code must be limited, and software engineers also need to be trained in secure coding strategies.